lassana/continuous-audiorecorder/README.md

 # Continuous audiorecorder

-Implementation of the missing feature in Android SDK: audio recorder with pause feature.
+Implementation of the missing feature in Android SDK: audio recorder with pause.

 ## Import